arekinath/loglunatic/README.md

 ## License
 BSD.

+## Documentation

+A brief overview/tutorial appears below.
+The [Wiki](https://github.com/arekinath/loglunatic/wiki) also contains more detailed references for the supported functions / config elements.

 ## Using Loglunatic

 Loglunatic, much like logstash, is based around config files that describe what it should do.
 In the config file, you build a pipeline using the link{} function.
 Loglunatic's config files are actually Lua code, which gives you tremendous flexibility.